nnellans/github-workflows-guide/README.md

   - push
   - fork

-# option 3: events with options
+# option 3: multiple events with options
 on:
   push:
     branches: